+You may already know about Chronicling America, the long standing partnership between the Library of Congress and the National Endowment for the Humanities, which provides free access to almost 8 million digitalized pages of America’s Historic Newspapers from 1836–1922.
+But did you know what unique types of primary source information this collection contains?
 Almost everyone is familiar with, and has used large, national newspaper databases with such titles as the New York Times or the Washington Post.
-But the ability of most of us to read about the concerns big and small that occupied ordinary people and communities from Arizona to West Virginia a hundred years ago is limited to nonexistent.
+But the ability of most of us to read about the local, state, and regional concerns big and small that occupied people and communities from Arizona to West Virginia a hundred years ago is limited to nonexistent.

-Reading old newspapers opens a window into a world that hold a multiplicity of values, many of which are very different than today’s.
-The unfiltered news of yesterday holds wonders but also requires a teacher’s sharp editorial sense to be most effective.
-The existence of racial or gender bias in articles or adverts that would have raised no concern back in the day, may make modern students or their parents uncomfortable.
+Reading old newspapers opens a window into a world that hold a multiplicity of values, many of which are sharply different from ours.
+The unfiltered news and commentary of yesterday holds wonders but also requires a teacher’s sharp editorial guidance to be most effective.
+The existence of racial or gender bias in articles or advertisements that would have raised no concern back in the day, may make modern students or their parents uncomfortable.

 The greatest concentration of Chronicling America material currently available online runs from 1900–1922, offering an unrivaled view of the heyday of what Doris Kearns Goodwin has called the “golden age of journalism.”
-Here one can immerse oneself in the Populist and Progressive Eras, the administrations of Presidents Teddy Roosevelt and Woodrow Wilson, and the return to “normalcy” under President Warren Harding.
-On the world stage, this is the period of the Great War, Russian Revolution, and the worldwide influenza pandemic—all of which are covered in great and fascinating detail in these pages.
+Here one can immerse oneself in the Populist and Progressive Eras, the leadership of Presidents Teddy Roosevelt and Woodrow Wilson, and the return to “normalcy” under President Warren Harding.
+On the world stage, this is the period of the Great War, the Russian Revolution, and the worldwide influenza pandemic—all of which are covered in great and fascinating detail in these pages.

 The date range and states included in Chronicling America’s newspapers collection are constantly expanding.
 You can begin to explore the riches of this database by simply searching Chronicling America by keyword or by using the suggested list of topics arranged by subject, decade or large theme.